 Public employees may not use their official position to get something worth $50 or more that would not be properly available to other similarly situated individuals.
 G.L. c.
 268A, § 23(b)(2)ii.

-"After hours" restrictions - conflict issues that arise for employees in their private lives, when they are not acting officially
+"After hours" restrictions: conflict of interest issues that arise for employees in their private lives when they are not acting officially